Group fairness in dynamic refugee assignment: Examples and Properties for Fairness Rules

-\begin{example}[Max-Min Fairness Rule] As neither of the above examples guarantees a high minimum requirement for the most vulnerable (least employable) group, the well-studied max-min fairness rule is a natural alternative.
-The corresponding minimum requirement for realization $\omega\in\Omega$ is the same across all non-empty groups $g\in\mathcal{G}$ and maximizes the minimum average value across all groups:
+Neither of the above examples guarantee that the most vulnerable (least employable) group be especially protected; this is captured by the well-studied MaxMin fairness principle, which we formalize as our third example of a fairness rule. \begin{example}[MaxMin Fairness Rule] In the MaxMin fairness rule, the corresponding minimum requirement for realization $\omega\in\Omega$ is the same across all non-empty groups $g\in\mathcal{G}$ and maximizes the minimum average value across all groups:

-\end{example} Note that, although fairness rules are formally defined as a mapping from all possible realizations to minimum requirements, the examples above illustrate that fairness rules can be succinctly specified in an interpretable way.